wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 - `prometheus.io/source`: Optional source for the reported metrics.
 Defaults to **prom_source**.

 ## Rules Based Discovery
-Discovery rules enable discovery based on pod labels and namespaces.
+Discovery rules enable discovery based on labels and namespaces.
 Prometheus scrape options similar to the annotations above are supported.

 The rules are provided to the collector using the optional `--discovery-config` flag.
 When provided, the collector watches for configuration changes and automatically reloads configurations without having to restart the collector.